How to Use Coriander Seeds in Cooking

 Tempering Coriander Seeds (Tadka)

-Tempering is commonly used in Indian lentil dishes such as dal, as well as in vegetable curries and spice-based sauces.
-You can see this technique in Flaevor’s Spinach and Roasted Tomato Dahl recipe.
+The use of tempering is well-known in Indian cuisine, particularly in dishes like dal, as well as in vegetable curries and spicy sauces.
+You can see this technique in Flaevor’s Spinach and Roasted Tomato Dal recipe.

-Coriander pairs well with spices such as cumin, cardamom and turmeric, so it often forms part of the aromatic base of many traditional spice mixtures.
+As it pairs well with spices such as cumin, cardamom and turmeric, coriander often forms part of the aromatic base of many traditional spice mixtures, especially curries.

 For a full guide to flavour pairings, see Flaevor’s article on coriander seeds and their culinary uses.